SebWouters/CheMPS2/README.md

     > ./test8
     > ./test9

-These cpp tests should end with a line stating whether or not they succeeded.
+These c++ tests should end with a line stating whether or not they succeeded.
 They only require a very limited amount of memory (order 10-120 MB).